-Does GRI 13 align with other relevant instruments and guidance for the agriculture, aquaculture and fishing sectors?
+12. Does GRI 13 align with other relevant instruments and guidance for the agriculture, aquaculture and fishing sectors?

-Content of the GRI 13: Agriculture, Aquaculture and Fishing Sectors 2022 have been developed based on available evidence, authoritative international instruments, and expert and stakeholder input.
+The content of the GRI 13: Agriculture, Aquaculture and Fishing Sectors 2022 have been developed based on available evidence, authoritative international instruments, and expert and stakeholder input.